Tool List

 | Client Type | Feature Support | Description |

-| Claude Desktop | Full Support | Recommended, supports all MCP features |
+| Claude Desktop | Full support | Recommended, supports all MCP features |

-| Continue | Full Support | Excellent development tool integration |
+| Continue | Full support | Excellent development tool integration |

-| Cline | Resources + Tools | Supports multiple AI providers |
+| Cline | Resource + tool | Supports multiple AI providers |

-| MQTT Devices | Publish/Subscribe | Supports all MQTT protocol IoT devices |
+| MQTT Device | Publish/Subscribe | Supports all MQTT protocol IoT devices |

 ## Quick Start